August 10th Community Open House

 How tall are the proposed buildings?

 Seven new structures are being proposed as a part of the proposed mixed-use Project.
-The heights range from about 88 to 98 feet for the five 7-story apartment buildings, to about 97 feet for the 7-story hotel, to about 205 feet for the 15-story condominium building (which falls within the currently approved and allowable 205-foot height limitations within Downtown Burbank, PD 89-4 and the General Plan).
+The heights range from about 88 to 98 feet for the five 7-story apartment buildings, to about 97 feet for the 7-story hotel, to 90 feet for the 101-micro-unit building.
+All of the proposed heights are less than the currently approved and allowable 205-foot height limitations within Downtown Burbank, PD 89-4 and the General Plan.

 Will there be adequate parking provided?